AqwamCreates/DataPredict/docs/API/EligibilityTraces/BaseEligibilityTrace.md

 ```

-BaseEligibilityTrace:increment(temporalDifferenceErrorVector: tensor, actionIndex: number, discountFactor: number)
+BaseEligibilityTrace:increment(actionIndex: number, discountFactor: number, dimensionSizeArray: {number})

 ```

 #### Parameters:

-* temporalDifferenceErrorVector: A temporal difference error vector.

 * actionIndex: The action index to be incremented.

-* discountFactor: The discount factor to be used to modify the eligibility traces.
+* discountFactor: The discount factor to be used to modify the eligibility trace.

+* dimensionSizeArray: The dimension size array for generating the eligibility trace.

 ### calculate()